Coffee in Italy

+Coffee in Italy is an important part of Italian food culture.
 Italians are well known for their special attention to the preparation, the selection of the blends, and the use of accessories when creating many types of coffees.
 Many of the types of coffee preparation known today also have their roots here.
 The main coffee port in Italy is Trieste where there is also a lot of coffee processing industry.
-Italian coffee consumption, often espresso, is highest in the city of Trieste, with an average of 1500 cups of coffee per person per year.
+Italian coffee consumption, often espresso, is highest in the city of Naples.
+Naples is also the city with the strongest coffee tradition in Italy.
+In 2021, both Naples and Trieste expressed their intention to apply for the recognition of their coffee culture as UNESCO heritage.
+In Trieste, the consumption of coffee is 1,500 cups per person per year.
 That is about twice as much as is usually drunk in Italy.

 Caffè ([kafˈfɛ]) is the Italian word for coffee and probably originates from Kaffa (قهوة), the region in Ethiopia where coffee originated.
 The Muslims first used and distributed it worldwide from the port of Mocha in Yemen, after which the Europeans named it mokka.
 Caffè may refer to the Italian way of preparing a coffee, an espresso, or occasionally used as a synonym for the European coffee bar.

+History

 Caffè espresso

 Normally, within the espresso bar environment, the term caffè denotes straight espresso.
 When one orders "un caffè" it is normally enjoyed at the bar, standing.
 The espresso is always served with a saucer and demitasse spoon, and sometimes with a complimentary wrapped chocolate and a small glass of water.
+The term espresso, substituting s for most x letters in Latin-root words, with the term deriving from the past participle of the Italian verb esprimere, itself derived from the Latin exprimere, means 'to express', and refers to the process by which hot water is forced under pressure through ground coffee.